How to Start Trading in 2026: A Practical Beginner's Guide

 Step 3: Start Practicing Before You Risk Real Money

-A better approach: use a practice platform that compresses time.
+A better approach: use a trading simulator that compresses time.
 On ChartingPark, you trade on real historical charts that play forward at your pace.
 One session can simulate weeks of market action in minutes.
 You make real decisions — when to enter, where to set your stop loss, when to take profit — and see the results immediately.

 This means you can pack hundreds of trading decisions into your first week of practice, instead of making 3-5 trades on a demo account over the same period.
 That volume of experience is what builds intuition.